TimSmithCH/TimSmithCH.github.io/play/quotes.md

 - I would rather have questions that cant be answered than answers that cant be questioned - Richard Feynman
 - Those who cannot remember the past are condemned to repeat it - George Santayana
 - I do not feel obliged to believe that that same God who has endowed us with senses, reason, and intellect has intended to forgo their use - Galileo Galilei
+- We must accept finite disappointment, but we must never lose infinite hope - Martin Luther King, Jr
+- People who say it cannot be done, should not interrupt those who are doing it - George Bernard Shaw